 Their relationship relaxes towards the end of their collaboration, where Steed and Cathy have become close friends who respect and trust each other completely.
-This allows Steed finally also to make her relatively intimate gifts, for example the bathing suit in the last episode Lobster Quadrille or the Christmas gift that Cathy keeps in her bedroom.
+This allows Steed finally also to make her relatively intimate gifts, for example, the bathing suit in the last episode Lobster Quadrille or the Christmas gift that Cathy keeps in her bedroom.

-The relationship with Mrs Peel is much more relaxed.
+The relationship with Mrs. Peel is much more relaxed.
 It reminds you of an old couple who know each other inside out, but who nevertheless have ever lost each other's interest.
 At the beginning of their collaboration Steed is clearly still interested in other women, but after the episode Castle De'Ath their relationship has changed significantly.
-While there are never any evidences that Steed and Mrs. Peel are intimate, but on the other hand, the signs are clear: a man who enters the bedroom of a woman without knocking or clearly comes out of this, two people drinking from the same glass ...
+While there are never any pieces of evidence that Steed and Mrs. Peel are intimate, but on the other hand, the signs are clear: a man who enters the bedroom of a woman without knocking or clearly comes out of this, two people drinking from the same glass ...

-However the part of The Avengers fans, known as "Seddis" (Steed and Emma definitely did it) is already convinced that the Steed and Emma share more than Champagne.
+However, the part of The Avengers fans, known as "Seddis" (Steed and Emma definitely did it) is already convinced that the Steed and Emma share more than Champagne.

 Fractions of a second after Mrs. Gale told Steed in Lobster Quadrille that she is no longer working with him, he already calls the next woman.
 As Mrs. Peel leaves him because her believed dead husband has reappeared, Steed is close to tears in The Forget-Me-Knot.

 Regardless of the fact that Tara is the only professional agent of Steed's partners, he treats her differently than Cathy Gale and Emma Peel.
-Tara is still quite green behind the ears and needs to learn a lot in relation to the activities of agents.
+Tara is still quite green behind the ears and needs to learn a lot about the activities of agents.
 It is obvious she has a crush on Steed, he seems to be a bit interested in her too, but she is still treated differently than Mrs. Peel or Cathy Gale.

 2. Steed's "girlfriends" in series one to series six.

-Girlfriend is perhaps the wrong term, since many of the women are apparently for Steed nothing more than a one-night stand.
+Girlfriend is perhaps the wrong term since many of the women are apparently for Steed nothing more than a one-night stand.

 He lends his Rolls Royce to a woman, but does not remember her name the next day.